 How Does Vistaril Work?

-We believe it’s important for patients to understand how their medications work, as we believe it may give them a better understanding of what type of medications work well for their condition(s).
+We believe it’s important for patients to understand how their medications work, as it may give them a better understanding of what type of medications work well for their condition(s).

 While medical studies haven’t entirely clarified why Vistaril is effective for anxiety, it’s been theorized in medical reviews that the drug is an antagonist at receptors in the brain that influence serotonin metabolism.